 HB 679, passed by the Maryland legislature, provides that beginning October 1, 2019 the FEPA now defines “employee” to include independent contractors.
 As a result, all workers are entitled to FEPA’s protections, regardless of whether they are classified as direct employees or independent contractors.

-While FEPA has always forbidden workplace harassment under “discrimination,” the new law explicitly covers “harassment” and expands the rights of employees who have been harassed in the workplace.
+While FEPA has always forbidden workplace harassment under “discrimination,” the new law explicitly covers “harassment” and expands the rights of employees who have harassed in the workplace.
 By definition under the new law, harassment is unwelcome or offensive conduct that is based on “race, color, religion, ancestry or national origin, sex, age, marital status, sexual orientation, gender identity, or disability.”

-Instead of the covering only employers with at least 15 employees, workers who are harassment may file a complaint of harassment under FEPA against an employer with only a single employee.
+Instead of the covering only employers with at least 15 employees, workers who are subject to illegal harassment may file a complaint of harassment under FEPA against an employer with only a single employee.
 Prior to October 1, 2019 only workers in Montgomery, Prince Georges, Howard, and Baltimore Counties had protections against harassment by small employers.

 The new law also changes the way in which an employer may be liable for harassment of employees.
 Under FEPA, an employer can be held legally responsible if the person responsible for the harassment can make or recommend employment decisions (e.g., hiring and firing, promotion and demotion, and reassignments) or directs, supervises, or evaluates the work activities of the employee, even if that person does not have the power to make employment decisions.
 Additionally, an employer can be liable if its own negligence leads to harassment or enables harassment to continue.